pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 This is a simple piece of print equation layout, something from the first few months at university.
 And it is packed.

+### interlude

+Cars are a bad technology.

+They need massive resources to build, most use fossil fuel to run, all need massive infrastructure, destroying our habitat; they are vastly inefficient, they stress people out, they fill our streets and sidewalks with megatons of metallic monstrosities.

+And yet most people own one or want to own one.
+They have their uses, some at which they excel.
+So they're here and we need to think about them.

+But that doesn't change the fact that we should not think about a world without cars because it could really be a much better world for everyone.
+And we shouldn't insist to keep building our world around cars or make cars a core assumption in our "cultural stack".

+The same holds true for print equation layout.

 ## Visual print equation layout on the web

 ### practically